World tour of Ulysses S. Grant: France, Southern Italy, Malta

 The third Napoleon was worse than the first, the especial enemy to America and liberty.Think of the misery he brought upon France by a war which only a madman would have declared.

-He contrasted further with Napoleon in that Grant fought and won more battles, commanded many more men, took more prisoners, in six years, than Napoleon had in twenty.
 While in Paris, Grant thought the various paintings portraying Napoleon's battles were distasteful.
 Julia, however, did not share Grant's entire opinion of the deceased Emperor.
 Relations were further strained because U.S. Minister to France Elihu Washburne during the recent Franco-Prussian War once used his diplomatic immunity to protect German diplomats wanted by the French government – a position that was supported by Grant while president.
 At other times Grant was treated with polite indifference by various French military officials in Paris.
-Grant's dislike for Napoleon would become an issue, prompting Young to steer Grant away from possible trouble when ever possible.
+Grant's dislike for Napoleon would become an issue, prompting Young to steer Grant away from possible trouble whenever possible.
 Young suggested that as an act of good faith they visit Napoleon's tomb, but upon coming to the scene Grant turned away.
 After the various and potentially unpleasant encounters with French dignitaries in Paris, Grant turned his attention to the ordinary class in French society.

 Aside from the political misgivings between Grant and some of the French aristocracy, journalist Young noted that Grant had friendly feelings for, and was eager to see, France, before they arrived.
 They visited with Léon Gambetta, considered a Republican hero who was himself involved in the unrest between French Republicans and Monarchists.
 Grant considered him one of the greatest people he met on the tour.
 While in Paris the Grants made numerous visits to the Louvre to enjoy the many paintings by the masters.

 At November's end they traveled south to Nice where the Grants boarded USS Vandalia, a screw sloop-of-war that had been personally sent by President Hayes, for Grant's winter cruise about the Mediterranean and ultimate journey to Egypt.
 Grant and his party departed for Italy, visiting Naples, Pompeii, Mount Vesuvius, and by December 28 arrived at Malta during gale-force winds.
 The Hayes administration, aware of Grant's popularity in Europe, encouraged him to extend his tour and voyage around the world to strengthen American interests abroad, an unprecedented undertaking for a former president.